neomatrix369/OpenJDKProductivityTool/mani/openJDKProdTool/Readme.md

 	* EclEmma (optional)
 	* Infinitest (optional)
 	* EGit
-	* JBehave Code Generator (optional) - will need to be manually installed - plugins folder or via Install New Software (http://www.mazataz.com/resources/JBehaveCodeGeneratorManual.pdf)
+	* JBehave Code Generator (optional) - (http://www.mazataz.com/resources/JBehaveCodeGeneratorManual.pdf)
 	* Maven for Eclipse (m2e)

-Note: most of the above can be installed via the Help > Install New Software menu option in Eclipse.
+Note: most of the above can be installed via the Help > Install New Software menu option in Eclipse, other will need to be manually installed dropping the .jar files into the plugins folder.

 JDK/JRE required (Eclipse environment): minimum 1.6
 Project type: Maven project